iloveicedgreentea/GoWatchIt/readme.md

 This application will do its best to match editions.
 It will look for one of the following:
 1) Plex edition metadata.
 Set this from your server in the Plex UI
-2) Looking at the file name if it contains `Unrated, Ultimate, Theatrical, Extended, Director, Criterion`
+2) Looking at the file name if it contains `Unrated, Ultimate, Theatrical, Extended, Director, Criterion` (case insensitive)

 There is no other reliable way to get the edition.
 If an edition is not matched, BEQ will fail to load for safety reasons (different editions have different masterings, etc).
 If a BEQCatalog entry has a blank edition, then edition will not matter and it will match based on the usual criteria.

-If you find repeated match failures because of editions, open a github issue with debug logs of you triggering `media.play`
+If you want to match an edition when none is found locally, you can enable Loose Edition Matching.
+It will match if:

+1) We sent a blank edition in the request
+2) BEQ catalogue returns an edition

+This is only useful if you have issues matching editions.

 ### HDMI Sync Automation
 This application supports automatically waiting until HDMI sync is complete.